jpegleg/expiry-hunter/README.md

 # expiry-brute
 Same as the hunter but skips extention matching and checks all files in current directory for x509 content.

+# expiry-brute-er
+Same as the hunter-der but skips extention matching and checks all files in current directory for DER content.